 After more fun and breakfast, we packed up and walked to the Sai Wan Beach.
 It was about 30 minutes away on foot.
 Before we took the speed boat back home at Sai Wan Beach we managed to squeeze about 20 minutes to have more fun paddling.

 The boat ride home was fun.
 The fact that we had to walk onto the boat like that made us look like we were on the Jame Bond Island in Thailand!

 The weekend when we were there, the sea condition was rough and boatman sailed his speedboat as if he was James Bond being chased by some baddies.
-So for about 40 minutes we had to braced ourselves on the seat otherwise we may have been thrown out into the sea.
+So for about 40 minutes, we had to brace ourselves on the seat otherwise we may have been thrown out into the sea.
 Having said that it was the best ride so far.